 By default, MessageSave saves messages in "msg" format.
 "Msg" files work great because they contain all the information about the original message.
 They open in Outlook and look and feel like if the message is still in your Outlook mailbox.
 You can reply and forward.
 All message attachments are preserved.
 You can even drag and drop and "msg" file back into Outlook.
 "Msg" files can also be indexed and search by tools, such as Windows Desktop Search for easy retrieval (see below for more details on searching the saved message files).
 We recommend that you use "msg" format unless you have specific requirements that call for something different.

 Most users organize their files in project related folders.
-They keep all documents (Word documents, Excel spreadsheets, PowerPoint presentations, CAD drawings, etc.), related to a particular project, in the same folder.
+They keep all documents (Word documents, Excel spreadsheets, PowerPoint presentations, CAD drawings, etc.), related to a particular project or client, in the same folder.
 However, for email related to the same projects, users have to go somewhere else - Outlook.
 By keeping email messages in the file system, along with the rest of the project related files, you eliminate the need to constantly switch between File Explorer for regular documents and Outlook for email messages.

 Storing email in the file system makes it very easy to search for it.
 Simply use Windws Search to perform full text searches on the saved files.
+Windows Search also indexes attachments stored inside of MSG files.

 If you store email in a single PST file, email backup becomes a challenge, once a PST grows above a certain size.
 Receiving a single new message changes the PST file, which means the backup software has to copy the entire PST file.
 That can take quit a long time and takes a lot of space.

-Storing every email in its own file means that when one message changes or arrives, you have to backup just that one file.
+Storing every email message in its own file means that when one message changes or arrives, you have to backup just that one file.
 That makes backups so much easier and faster, which means more users will actually use backups and avoid losing important email.
 This also makes incremental email backups very practical.
 And you do not need to shutdown Outlook to back up the saved msg files.

 Storing all your email in a single PST file can be a fairly risky proposition.
 If that file gets corrupted, you risk potentially losing all your email.
 Storing each email message in its own file means that if a single file gets corrupted, you lose just that one message.
 Do you feel safer already?